sonnyit/java/_posts/2016-06-13-jb-files-and-io.md

 * [Directories in Java](#directories-in-java-10548tables)
   * [Creating Directories](#creating-directories-10548tables)
   * [Listing Directories](#listing-directories-10548tables)

-The java.io package contains nearly every class you might ever need to perform input and output (I/O) in Java.

-All these streams represent an input source and an output destination.

-The stream in the java.io package supports many data such as primitives, Object, localized characters, etc.

 ## Stream [&#10548;](#tables)

 A stream can be defined as a sequence of data. there are two kinds of Streams